Avenire/ninja-maxxphelper/README.md

 ; ...
 Semicolon separated list of NPC instance names to ignore if they got killed by game scripts (rather than usual gameplay) because they are effectively... "dead on (player's) arrival".
 ; ...
 Path to the file from which the script should read deadOnArrivalNPCList (see section below for defaults.) deadOnArrivalNPCListPath=system\maxxphelper_deadOnArrivalNPCList.txt ; ...
-Easter egg "feature" triggering on death alerts.
-Set it as empty to disable...
-; ... ...or you can tinker with it by setting the value to ID of your favourite dialogue line. deathAlertsSVM=
+Easter egg, you can disable this by setting to an empty string. deathAlertsSVM=
 ; ...
 Whether trackers should use z buffer (depth buffer) i.e. be occluded by objects in front or not (be drawn on top of everything).
 1 - on, 0 - off, default - off. trackersUseZBuffer=0
 ; ...
 Key constant name to toggle `trackersUseZBuffer` option, not set by default. toggleTrackersUseZBufferKeyCode=
 ; ...
 How many "buckets" of trackers should be rendered at most.
 XPNPCLocator sorts inactive (far) NPCs into "buckets" based on the distance from the hero.
 ; ...
 Maximum is hardcoded to 100, if set at that value, all trackers are display.
-Expect low performance and ton of visual clutter, especially in z buffer is not in use. trackersRenderingLevel=2
+Recommend not to increase this or performance will drop. trackersRenderingLevel=2
 ; ...
 Key constant name for toggling max rendering level (100) on and off, not set by default (because it hurts performance a lot), value NOT persisted. toggleTrackersMaxRenderingLevelKey=